Istanbul Food Guide

 Bomonti

 Owned by the same group that produces Efes, Bomonti used to be the oldest beer in Turkey.
-The balanced alcohol and the light formula make this a favorite amongst young people and new drinkers.
+The balanced alcohol and the light formula make this a favorite among young people and new drinkers.
 The 4.3-5.8% ABV range does include a variety with intense foam.

 Bomonti beer began life in Istanbul in the 1890s.
 Created to rival beer imported from Munich at an affordable price, a beer garden was quickly established near the brewery with views of the Bosphorous, and the streets and neighborhood were named after the brewery.